SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts

 In addition to the mechanical behavior, the elements also feature a temperature degree of freedom that captures thermal phenomena, which are in turn fully coupled with the mechanical field.
 Heat conduction within the workpiece is governed by temperature dependent thermal conductivity and specific heat capacity.
 Heat transfer at the interface between the workpiece and the roll is modeled as proportional to the temperature difference between the contacting surfaces, using a heat transfer coefficient of 5 $\mathrm{mW/mm^2K}$.
 The model also accounts for internal heat generation due to plastic deformation, based on the standard assumption that 90\% of plastic work is converted into heat.
 Additionally, all frictional energy is assumed to be fully transformed into heat and evenly divided between the workpiece and the roll.
 However, since the analysis focuses on the workpiece, only the portion of this heat entering the workpiece is considered.

 The \ac{FE} simulation is performed with the \textit{Abaqus} explicit solver using a relatively high mass scaling factor of 100.
 This mass scaling proved to be a suitable choice for maintaining both computational efficiency and solution accuracy.
 The pre-processing, evaluation and post-processing of the simulations was automated in Python.
-A full factorial design of experiments was conducted by varying the parameters outlined in \cref{tab:rolling_params}.
+To generate the dataset, we employ \ac{LHS} to sample the parameter ranges specified in \cref{tab:rolling_params}.
 Simulation outputs from Abaqus (.odb files) were converted to a more suitable .h5 format in post-processing, enabling seamless integration into the \ourmethod~framework.
 All simulations were run on a Gigabyte Aorus 15P KD consumer laptop equipped with an Intel Core i7-11800H CPU (8 cores, 16 threads, 2.30–4.60 GHz), 16 GB DDR4 RAM at 3200 MHz and a 1 TB NVMe SSD.
 The single-core CPU time for one simulation was 25 seconds on average, depending on the mesh size and convergence speed.